Kblack0610/binks-agent-orchestrator/docs/ROADMAP.md

 ## Architecture Decision Records

-### ADR-001: Agno over CrewAI
+### ADR-001: Agno as Agent Framework
-**Decision:** Use Agno as the primary agent framework **Rationale:**
+**Decision:** Use Agno as the agent framework **Rationale:**
 - Faster execution (no heavy abstractions)
 - Simpler toolkit pattern
 - Better suited for infrastructure orchestration
-- CrewAI kept for comparison/benchmarking
+- Lightweight and resource-efficient

 ### ADR-002: Hybrid Tool Strategy
 **Decision:** Use pre-built tools for common operations, custom tools for domain-specific work